cjwest/dash/README.md

 #Dash

-Dash builds on some great work.
 This module provides an interface for administrators to monitor and act upon events.

 ## What is Dash?